IceCreamYou/Canvas-Sprite-Animations/README.md

     <script src="sprite.js"></script>

 There are several ways to use sprite.js.
+At its simplest:

+    // Create the sprite.
+    var sprite = new Sprite('sprite.png', {
+      frameW: 60,
+      frameH: 60,
+      postInitCallback: function() {
+        // Start animating.
+        sprite.startLoop();
+      },
+    });

+    // Draw the sprite.
+    // var context = document.getElementById('canvas').getContext('2d');
+    context.drawLoadedImage(sprite, 100, 100); // x and y position on canvas

+There are many more options you can use for finer-grained control, including using multiple animation sequences on one sprite sheet.
 See index.html for a full example.

 API